clastix/kamaji/docs/kamaji-azure-deployment-guide.md

 # Setup Kamaji on Azure

-In this section, we're going to setup Kamaji on MS Azure:
+This guide will lead you through the process of creating a working Kamaji setup on on MS Azure.
+It requires:

 - one bootstrap local workstation
-- a regular AKS cluster to run the Admin and Tenant Control Planes
+- an AKS Kubernetes cluster to run the Admin and Tenant Control Planes
 - an additional `etcd` cluster made of 3 replicas to host the datastore for the Tenants' clusters
 - an arbitrary number of Azure virtual machines to host `Tenant`s' workloads